raspberrypilearning/3D-scene/en/step_7.md

 ---

-title: Control move speed with a variable
+title: Control movement speed with a variable

 ---